Zimbra-Community/user-alias/README.md

 # Zimbra User Alias
 With this extension you can allow a user, users in a cos or users in a domain to create Alias on their own account.
-For Zimbra 8.7.11 and above only.
+For Zimbra 8.8.11 and above only.
 When adding/removing Alias, the Zimlet will also add/remove personas so the user is good to go!

+If you find Zimbra User Alias useful and want to support its continued development, you can make donations via:
+- PayPal: info@barrydegraaff.tk
+- Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A

 ![Screenshot](https://raw.githubusercontent.com/Zimbra-Community/user-alias/master/documentation/screenshot.png)